InternetEnemies/CombatCritters/Documents/Architecture.md

 ### **PackOpener**
 Handles logic regarding the opening of packs.
 - `randomByRarity(CardSlot slot)`
-    * Takes a CardSlot object as input and returns a random Card.Rarity enum based on the weights given by the CardSlot.
+    * Takes a `CardSlot` object as input and returns a random `Card.Rarity` enum based on the weights given by the CardSlot.

 - `findCardsOfRarity(Card.Rarity rarity, Pack pack)`
-    * Finds and returns a list of cards that match `rarity` from the given Pack object.
+    * Finds and returns a `List<Card>` of cards that match `rarity` from the given Pack object.

 - `pullCards(Pack)`
-    * Returns a list of cards generated from the given Pack object.
+    * Returns a List<Card> generated from the given Pack object.

 ### **CardCatalog**
 Fetches information from the Card Inventory.